bft-labs/walship/README.md

 ### Required

 You must provide **either**:
-- `--root` (node root directory) - Auto-discovers chain-id and node-id
+- `--node-home` (node home directory) - Auto-discovers chain-id and node-id
 - **OR** `--wal-dir` + `--chain-id` + `--node-id` explicitly

 And: